interrogator/corpkit/_posts/2015-08-30-concordance.md

 >`corpkit`'s concordancer does the basics, but also does some more sophisticated stuff: you can searching constituency and dependency parses, save, load and merge results, and define coloured annotation schemes for thematic categorisation.

 Many features this pane are similar to those provided by other concordancers, such as `Window`, `Random`, and some of the kinds of sorting.
 A key difference, however, is that you can search using Tregex patterns, or by dependency function(s).
-You can generally reuse your queries from `Interrogate` to
+You can reuse your queries from `Interrogate` if you like.

 When searching Trees, you can use the `Trees` option to output bracketted trees instead of plain text.
 This can be useful in understanding phrase structure grammar, or how to write Tregex queries.